 This is something the whole family can participate in.
 It’s a great service to bring smiles to the faces of others, even if you don’t know who they are.

 This could give you the opportunity to get to know some new people and make some great new friends!

 Donate Your Decorations When You are Done With Them!

 A great part of spending Christmas in the RV is your ability to enjoy the simplicity of holidays for that year.
 You don’t need to get extravagant with the decorations – especially if you plan on spending Christmas at home next year.

 So, when all is said and done, why not try to give back a bit?
 When you are done with your decorations, donate them to your local thrift store.
 But, why not allow someone else to enjoy those decorations as much as you did?

 Extra Tips to Keep RV Holiday Traditions Alive

 Everyone has their own favorite traditions at Christmastime, but here are a couple of extra things you can do to keep the Holiday feeling alive while on the road.

-- Watch a Christmas Movie: Being in tight quarters in the winter is the perfect chance for you to get cozy with your loved one and kick back and watch a Christmas classic together.
-Turn on the fireplace, grab a few blankets, and settle in!
+- Watch a Christmas Movie: Being in tight quarters in the winter is the perfect chance for you to get cozy with your loved one and watch a Christmas classic together.
+Grab a few blankets, and settle in!